Everything PR News

 Audience trust in influencer-driven recommendations has declined.
 Consumer surveys from organizations like Edelman and GWI document falling trust in paid creator endorsements, with younger consumers expressing the most skepticism — exactly the demographic that beauty marketing has historically targeted hardest.

 The creator economy has consolidated.
 The handful of mega-creators who anchor major beauty campaigns have premium pricing that has continued to rise; the long tail of smaller creators is harder to monetize at the volume that beauty brands historically activated.
-The economics of midsize influencer programs have weakened.
+The mechanics of building durable creator authority instead are explored in Influencer Marketing for Beauty and Wellness Brands: What Actually Works.

 What's emerging in its place

-AI search visibility has become **category-relevant****.** Beauty consumers are increasingly using AI tools for product discovery, ingredient research, and brand comparison.
-Brands that surface well in ChatGPT, Claude, Perplexity, and Google AI Overviews for category queries have an emerging advantage; brands that do not are losing visibility they did not previously have to defend.
-Several agencies — including 5W, which has long served beauty clients — have built AI Communications practices that explicitly address beauty category dynamics.
+AI search visibility has become category-relevant.
+Beauty consumers are increasingly using AI tools for product discovery, ingredient research, and brand comparison.
+Brands that surface well in ChatGPT, Claude, Perplexity, and Google AI Overviews for category queries have an emerging advantage.
+The retrieval architecture is mapped in Beauty's New Judge: ChatGPT.

-Ingredient and science-backed claims communications **has**** matured.** Consumer interest in formulation specifics has remained high, and brands that can communicate substantively about ingredients, science, and clinical results — without overclaiming in ways that draw FTC attention — are doing better than brands that lead with aesthetic claims.
+Ingredient and science-backed claims communications has matured.
+Consumer interest in formulation specifics has remained high, and brands that can communicate substantively about ingredients, science, and clinical results do better than brands that lead with aesthetic claims.

 What's not working